 Contact: +27 (021) 975 5457, email@example.com

-Koffi Terapi: My Best Cake and Cafe in Durbanville
+Koffi Terapi: My Best Cake and Cafe in Bellville

-The service was excellent, the coffee and cakes (oh, the cakes!) were to die for – and the setting was charming and peaceful, despite overlooking a road.
+Customer service is excellent, the coffee and cakes (oh, the cakes!) are to die for.

 They have a lovely menu consisting of both delicious food and drinks – but you cannot leave until you have had a slice of cake!